idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 The following example showcases how to set up a Deep Reinforcement Learning (DRL) training sequence for the generation of neural-net-based controllers of simulations with MOOSE applications.
+We employ a Proximal Policy Optimization (PPO) (see [!cite](schulman2017proximal) for more information) to train our neural nets.

-# Problem Statement
+## Problem Statement

 In this example we would like to design a DRL-based controller for the air conditioning of a room.
 The room in this problem is a 2D box presented below:

+!media problem_statement.png style=display:block;margin-left:auto;margin-right:auto;width:40%;
+       id=problem_setup caption=Problem setup for the DRL control example.

 The control problem can then be defined as follows: Try to ensure that the temperature at the sensor position is as close to $297~K$ as possible.
 For this, we are allowed to use